Is Ghostbusters: Afterlife a reboot of the franchise? Or a fanboy tribute 2 hours long?

 Going by the trailers, I expected Ghostbusters: Afterlife to be a nostalgic road trip of sorts, perfected à la the Stranger Things / Stephen-King-intrepid-kids way.

 The movie was indeed that.
 But this reboot, or should I say, sequel, was also drenched head to toe in ultra-sweet fan service.
 To the extent, I could predict the lines in the final third.

 Are you a god?!?
 Yeah, yeah …

 Yeah, there were some exhilarating Ecto-1 chases and proton particles fights.
 There were splendid panoramic shots too.
-But from start to end, everyone and everything just sinks into their predictable roles.
+But from start to end, everyone and everything just sinks into predictable roles.
 Even an ancient god, and his/her pets, were not spared this.

-That remake has a long list of flaws but to me, it at least exhibited an earnest effort to rethink the franchise.
+That remake has a long list of flaws too but to me, it at least exhibited an earnest effort to rethink the franchise.
 And to update.

 To conclude, no, Ghostbusters: Afterlife is not the way I like reboots/remakes to be.

 I don’t mind fan service, but please, moderate it.
 Not dish it out like cheap sundae.

 Super hardcore fans will be thrilled.
 But the rest of us, well …